Skip to content

 The third trimester is when nesting instincts typically peak for many expectant mothers.
 This stage is marked by an intense urge to deep clean the entire house, rearrange furniture, and ensure that everything is in its rightful place.
 Some women may feel a sense of urgency to complete tasks such as washing curtains, scrubbing floors, and meticulously organizing baby supplies.

-See also What To Do When Baby Stands In Crib
+See also When Should Baby Move From Bassinet To Crib

 Recognizing the Signs of Nesting